aditya2001/selenium-interview-questions/README.md

 2. Random Alerts - Handle using try catch block.
 3. Dynamic content in HTML - handle using contains or stars-with
 4. Element present inside frame or shadow element.

+## 32. How did you handle StaleElementReferenceException ?
+A “StaleElement” reference occurs when we find an element using driver.findElement(), and initially, the element is present, returning a WebElement to the Selenium WebDriver Java implementation.
+However, when we attempt to interact with the WebElement using methods like click(), sendKeys(), getAttribute(), or getText(), the element suddenly disappears from the Document Object Model (DOM).
+This discrepancy between the presence of the element when initially located and its disappearance when interacted within a fraction of a millisecond or microsecond results in a StaleElementReferenceException.

+### How to handle this?
+1. Use WebDriverWait with ExpectedConditions.
+There is a specific ExpectedCondition called stalenessOf(), which allows you to wait for the staleness of an element to disappear before starting interaction with the WebElement.
+2. Use try catch block.